-Dr. Katve-Kaisa Kontturi is a McKenzie Postdoctoral Fellow in the Victorian College of the Arts at the University of Melbourne.
+Dr. Katve-Kaisa Kontturi is an Honorary Fellow She was a McKenzie Postdoctoral Fellow (2014-2017) in the Victorian College of the Arts at the University of Melbourne.
 Her research interests spread across material-relational philosophies of the body and art, new materialist research practices, contemporary art-making, craftivism, fashion and fabrics.
 The key question of her work, both research and curatorial, is how the political in art is inseparable from the affective and material qualities of art.

-Her current project "Affective Fabrics of Contemporary Art: Stitching Global Relations" studies the ubiquity of fabrics in today’s art world, and encompasses craftivism as well as the political use of fashion and textiles in art- and exhibition-making.
-It looks, for example, into fashion exhibitions travelling from a country to another, knitted and crocheted demonstration banners, and multi/cross-cultural craft collectives.
+In her current art-based research project she studies Minor Activisms of Art and runs, for example, a Craftivist group for refused asylum seekers, and continues the Feminist Colour-IN project she started in 2015 with Dr Kim Donaldson.
+This project elaborates on her McKenzie project "Affective Fabrics of Contemporary Art: Stitching Global Relations" that focused on the ubiquity of fabrics in today’s art world, and looked for example, into fashion exhibitions travelling from a country to another, knitted and crocheted demonstration banners, and multi/cross-cultural craft collectives.

-Katve-Kaisa co-convenes the Matters of the Body Research Cluster at VCA-MCM.
+Katve-Kaisa co-convenes the Matters of the Body Research Cluster at the Faculty of Fine Arts and Music.
 She is also a founding member of the European New Materialist Network funded by the ISCH-COST (2014-2018), and co-leads its working group “Embracing Creative Arts”.

 'Networking European Scholarship on "How Matter Comes to Matter"', ISCH-COST action 1307, EU (mobility funding), 2014-2018 PI: Iris van der Tuin, Utrecht University